-Along with most meetings for 2020, we have moved the Kratos Users' Meeting online!
-We will be hosting two discrete meetings aimed at European & Asian and North American Users.
-Both meetings will comprise 3-hour sessions over two days.
-The meeting is free to attend for Kratos Users.
-Invitations, with registration details are being sent out this week (w/c 27th July).
-If you have not recieved yours and would like to attend please contact us.
+Along with most meetings for 2020, we moved the Kratos Users' Meeting online!
+We hosted two discrete meetings aimed at European & Asian and North American Users.
+Both meetings comprised 3-hour sessions over two days with contributions from our Users and Kratos applications specialists and R&D colleagues.

 European & Asian Users' Meeting